 Read the blog post on the September Theme – TECHNOLOGY

-So far this month’s challenges have talked about how to buy (Challenge #27) and use (Challenge #28) technology more sustainably.
+So far the Technology challenges have talked about how to buy (Challenge #27) and use (Challenge #28) technology more sustainably.
 But, what about when we’re done with it?
-See this month’s blog to find out why this is important and read on for what to do about it.
+See the Technology blog to find out why this is important and read on for what to do about it.

 Our computer or phone is getting slow.
 It’s time for a new one.
 Let’s think about this.
 Electronics contain hazardous materials, which can adversely affect the environment when not properly handled.
 Today’s tech becomes tomorrow’s electronic waste (eWaste), risking our health and that of the planet.